Alasdair Kent: Early career

 Kent made his professional debut in Australia at the age of 25, as Don Ramiro in La Cenerentola with Opera Queensland in 2013.
 While at AVA, he made his US concert debut with The Dallas Opera in 2015, and his US operatic debut in 2016 with Opera Philadelphia in Cold Mountain, an operatic adaptation of Charles Frazier's novel composed by Grammy Award and Pulitzer Prize winner Jennifer Higdon.
-His European debut followed in 2017, as Cavaliere Belfiore in Il viaggio a Reims for the Rossini Opera Festival in Pesaro, marking the beginning of his international career.
-He has since been engaged at many of the most important international theatres and concert venues, including the Bayerische Staatsoper, the Vienna State Opera, Opernhaus Zürich, the Teatro di San Carlo, the Royal Concertgebouw, Konzerthaus Berlin, the Elbphilharmonie and the Théâtre des Champs-Élysées.
+His European debut followed in 2017, as Cavaliere Belfiore in Il viaggio a Reims for the Rossini Opera Festival in Pesaro.
+In the subsequent season, 2017–18, Kent sang multiple productions of L'italiana in Algeri, with Opéra national de Montpellier, Opéra de Toulon and also a new production for the Hungarian State Opera, created by Máté Szabó and conducted by Francesco Lanzillotta.
+He performed small roles in a new production of George Benjamin’s Written on Skin with Opera Philadelphia, and also in Rossini's Mosè in Egitto at the Teatro San Carlo di Napoli conducted by Stefano Montanari.
+He also sang La Cenerentola with Portland Opera.